-Need the perfect healthy, gluten-free summer side dish?
-This asparagus, tomato, and feta salad is chock full of colorful vegetables and toasted walnuts and is an impressive dish to take to BBQs, potlucks, Memorial Day, 4th of July celebrations any summer gathering! ⟹
+Inside: Need the perfect healthy, gluten-free summer side dish?
+This asparagus, tomato, and feta recipe is chock full of colorful vegetables and toasted walnuts.
+It’s an impressive dish to take to BBQs, potlucks, Memorial Day, 4th of July celebrations, or any summer gathering!

-With Memorial Day approaching quickly, I’m starting to see lots of recipes for cookouts, 4th of July, and summer parties.
+With summer creeping up, we’re starting to see lots of recipes for cookouts, 4th of July, and summer parties pop up in our feeds.

 What’s in Balsamic Asparagus, Tomato, and Feta Salad?

-Aside from the ingredients in the name of this beautiful salad…asparagus, cherry tomatoes, feta cheese, and balsamic vinaigrette, there are lots of options!
+Aside from the ingredients in the name of this beautiful salad – asparagus, cherry tomatoes, feta cheese, and balsamic vinaigrette, there are lots of options to customize it any way you want.

-For this recipe I’ve also included these ingredients to amp up the colors, flavors, and texture:
+I’ve added these ingredients to a basic asparagus salad recipe to amp up the colors, flavors, and texture:

 - Cucumbers